oleg-shilo/Temporalio.Graphs/README.md

 Temporal belongs to the DAG-less family of WF engines.
 Thus, of the box, it offers somewhat limited visualization capabilities that are sacrificed for the more flexible architecture.

 Temporal (out of the box) only offers the WF visualization for the already executed steps - Timeline View.
 This creates a capability gap for the UI scenarios when it is beneficial to see the whole WH regardless how far the execution progressed.
+The problem has been detected and even [discussed](https://community.temporal.io/t/see-workflow-as-a-dag/2010) in the Temporal community but without any significant progress in addressing it.

 This project is an attempt to feel this gap.